jdbateman/Lendivine/README.md

 The Cart screen displays a list of loans that have been added to the cart.
 The following features are available in the Cart screen:

-* Select the Cart icon in an individual cell to change the donation amount for the loan displayed in that cell.
+* Select the Cart icon in an individual cell to change the donation amount for the associated loan.
 * Select the checkout button at the bottom of the table view (or the checkout item in the navigation bar) to send all loans in the cart to Kiva.org.
 When the checkout button is selected the user is transferred along with the items in the cart to the Kiva.org site to complete the checkout.
-* Select a loan to display details of the loan.
+* Select a loan to display details of the loan in the Loan Detail View (see below).
-* Select the Map button in the navigation bar to see the loans displayed on a map.
+* Select the Map button in the navigation bar to see the loans displayed on a map (see the Map View below).
 * Swipe left on a cell to remove the corresponding item from the cart.
 * Select the trash button (left bar button item) to remove all loans from the cart.

 #### 6. My Loans

-The My Loans screen displays a list of the loans previously made under the currently logged in account.
+The My Loans screen displays a list of the loans made with the currently logged in account.
 The following features are available in this screen:
 * Select a loan to display details of the loan.
 * Select the Map button in the navigation bar to see the loans displayed on a map.